TungChiaMing/Slice-PRB-Allocation-xApp/README.md

     - since I just use the data downloaded from the RIC Test and save it as the file

 - Rule must be follow
-    - 1. The dummy data file needs to be a csv file
+    - 1. The dummy data file needs to be a csv file , location is `/influxdb-dummy-data`
     - 2. first row shall be the type of metrics , e.g., `ue-id` or `prb_usage`